n0shake/blog/content/blog/analyzing-10-months-of-togetherness/index.md

 category: blog
 ---

-2018, for me, had many highlights.
-A new job, getting a chance to see my fam, new cities and states, but more importantly; I met you.
+2018, for me, had many personal highlights.
+A new job, getting a chance to see my family, new cities and states, but more importantly; I met you.
 We had an incredible year together, and so, for Valentines day, I wanted to do something nerdy and take at a look at relationship closely.
 I dig through our chats (7584 odd messages) and our online history to find out some interesting things.

 Start